 However, to truly take advantage of the IoT environment, we need a lot more than just sensors that can share data with the cloud.
 The key to truly unlocking the advantages of Internet of Things-based tools is to connect those sensors to communication and collaboration solutions through APIs.
 These middleware offerings can collect and analyse IoT data crucial to the evolution of a business.

-When team collaboration tools and IoT devices are brought together through the cloud, it’s possible for machines to start communicating more effectively with people, paving the way for genuine real-time reactions to IoT information.
+When team collaboration tools and IoT devices are brought together through the cloud, machines can start communicating more effectively with people, paving the way for genuine real-time reactions to IoT information.